 Now, that’s pretty affordable and I think, there should have been a market for the same.
 Provided, the food was awesome, and the delivery was on time 😊

-During it’s peak time, Yumist enjoyed the patronage of loyal clients that gave 70% of the business and brought 50% new customers through word of mouth.
+During its peak, Yumist enjoyed the patronage of loyal clients that gave 70% of the business and brought 50% new customers through word of mouth.

 The credit for this popularity and growth was attributed to its quality and affordability.
 Yumist was earning a net profit (not gross) of Rs.
 65 on an order of Rs.
 190 till the first quarter of 2017.